 I don't know what's better, but I do know if you have done it before, you know the general organizational processes.
+Then

-Then Most were men, they were from the industry but they were not innovators you have to invest in what are the sensitivities.
+With experience you know general organizational processes you have to invest in what are the sensitivities.
 My assignment was not that hard organizationally.
 The hard thing was that there were managers who just didn't want it.